-We annually prepare an online TRS Benefits Report for each active member that provides information about service credit (see "TRS Benefits Report" in Chapter 16).
+Annually you will receive a TRS Benefits Report that provides information about your service credit.
+(See "TRS Benefits Report" in Chapter 16.)

 Regular service

 You earn one year of service credit for any school year in which you are employed and receive salary for 170 days.